-Hydrangeas are lovely, large massed flowers that provide brilliant color or contrast to your bridal bouquet.
+Using hydrangeas in your purple wedding bouquets is amazing, as they are lovely, large massed flowers that provide brilliant color or contrast.
 Remember, however, that hydrangeas are a very thirsty flower and tend to wilt quickly if they do not have a constant water source.

 For this purple wedding bouquet, I'm actually going to use a white hydrangea to give some contrast to the bouquet.